 Our Founder & CEO

 Prior to starting Public Thread, Janay worked for more than 13 years in the public and nonprofit sectors on community-level systems change.
-Her work was in youth development and after school programming for K-12, housing, homelessness, affordable housing, and creating effective system responses for the basic and essential needs of children and families in the city of Grand Rapids.
+Her work was in various community and education systems focused on designing effective community systems for children and families.

 Through her work, Janay learned that what people really need is living wage economic opportunity, access to quality education, and healthcare.
 It was her goal to build something which honored those who make our products by paying a living wage, while allowing for creativity in the process.